What is the CSRD? Everything you need to know.

 ESRS – the CSRD reporting standard

-The European Sustainability Reporting Standard (ESRS) outlines the reporting framework and details the CSRD requirements.
-The European Financial Reporting Advisory Group (EFRAG) created the ESRS comprising 12 standards.
+The European Sustainability Reporting Standards (ESRS) outline the reporting framework and detail the CSRD requirements.
+The European Financial Reporting Advisory Group (EFRAG) created the ESRS, comprising 12 standards.
 These standards are divided into four distinct groups and are as follows:

 • Cross-Cutting: General requirements and general disclosures (ESRS 1 and 2)